The Love that guides Humanity

 this force between us here and now.

-It’s old and very real.
+It’s glorious and real.

 To love each other is our niche.